ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Over the last 2 years, I’ve spoken with 643 developers from every corner of the planet.
 160 hours of yapping on the phone with many of you…</blockquote>

 <h3>4.
-Master JavaScript with These Advanced Challenges (Part 5) - <a href="https://medium.com/@muhammedsaidsyed215/master-javascript-with-these-advanced-challenges-part-5-45a0163b3af3" target="_blank" rel="noopener noreferrer">link</a></h3>
+HTML/Javascript: Global Function Variable Value based on Executed Script - <a href="https://medium.com/@itsuki.enjoy/html-javascript-global-function-variable-value-based-on-executed-script-6e32feaed801" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohamed Said Ibrahim`**
+✍️ **posted by `Itsuki`**

-<blockquote>Continuing our journey into advanced JavaScript concepts, here are five more coding problems that will refine your skills and expand your…</blockquote>
+<blockquote>Of course, we don’t have direct access to contents within the script!</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>